deanna-stover/coursesCNU/2022/engl350spring2022/grant.md

 # Project Ideas

 For the first part of this assignment, you're not just pitching one idea--you'll be pitching **three ideas**.
-When I give you feedback on this portion, I'll be trying to help you pick the best and most feasible idea.
+When I give you feedback on this portion, I'll be trying to help you pick the best and most feasible idea. *I will not accept other portions of this grant until your project idea has been approved.*

-So, essentially, you'll brainstorm a few ideas and then pitch them to me.
-For each pitch,
+So, essentially, you'll brainstorm a few ideas for (small!)
+DH projects and then pitch them to me.
+These ideas can incorporate your area of study and/or be inspired by communities you are a part of as long as they have humanistic (and digital!) elements.
+So, this can't just be a pitch for a research paper--there needs to be some sort of digital component planned (again, not executed, but planned).

+Some ideas (note that this list is not exhaustive).
+I'll also be sharing a list of digital resources in the Shared Google Drive:
+* A mapping project
+* An interactive timeline
+* A virtual museum exhibition
+* A digital edition of a text (not just an electronic text) -- and remember, editions should deal with something out of copyright and in the public domain, and you'll want to focus on something small to start, such as a short story or a small collection of poems
+* A 3D modeling or printing project (critical making in a broader sense could also work here)
+* Some sort of network analysis or data visualization (looking at how actors are connected in old films, for instance, or looking at Twitter, Instagram, etc.) -- note that this is likely the most complicated in terms of the technology used
+* A podcast about some aspect of DH
+* A born digital creative project (this could be interactive fiction, for instance)

+When you pitch your three ideas,

 _____